electronsandstuff/easygdf/README.md

 ## Quickstart
 Let's look at a minimal example of reading and writing GDF files.
-GDF files are organized into blocks which each have a name, a value, and possibly some children which are also blocks.
+GDF files are organized into blocks which each have a name, a value, and possibly some children.
+The children are also blocks.
 ```python
 import easygdf
 import numpy as np